top of page

 Why Silicon Has Lost Ground

-Silicon has long been used in MEMS manufacturing.
-In microfluidics, however, it presents challenges:
+Silicon has long been used in MEMS manufacturing and remains essential for integrated sensor systems.
+However, for general microfluidics, it presents critical challenges:

 • Opaque surface restricts optical detection